This blog was originally published on September 16, 2022, on TFIR. It was written by Alexander Sherwood, Director of Product Marketing at Provar.

 Salesforce’s success with its “clicks not code” low-code development platform has empowered development teams and enabled Salesforce customers to stay ahead of the competition.
 As the pace and volume of feature and application delivery increases, it’s essential that testing keeps up.

-In the midst of this low-code revolution, here are 5 things enterprise IT organizations should know about Salesforce test automation so they can help development and test teams rapidly deliver quality software.
+Amid this low-code revolution, here are 5 things enterprise IT organizations should know about Salesforce test automation to help development and test teams rapidly deliver quality software.

-1. Reducing test maintenance is key to managing Salesforce release schedules
+1. Reducing test maintenance is vital to managing Salesforce release schedules

 One of the biggest influences on testing strategy is Salesforce’s release cycles.
 Salesforce delivers three main releases each year, plus time-based features and weekly patches – and your organization will include them whether you’re ready or not.
-Depending on what changed, you’re going to need to run anything from simple smoke tests to full regressions.
+Depending on what changes, you will need to run anything from simple smoke tests to complete regressions.
 And, if your test automation is flaky, be forewarned that test maintenance can add significant overhead and time to an already tight release cycle.
 The trick to finding big reductions in maintenance is working with a test automation vendor that can future-proof your Salesforce test automation, delivering release-to-release test compatibility.
-Remember, every minute spent maintaining a test is a minute not spent on testing, and a delay in getting to a confident decision for the new release.
+Remember, every minute spent maintaining a test is not spent on testing and a delay in getting to a confident decision for the new release.

 2. How to build ultra-resilient tests for Salesforce

 The good news: there is another way.
 Salesforce uses metadata to define the form and structure of its page – page layouts, objects, and field definitions.
 Metadata changes much less often than the rendered page source, which means tests based on metadata are much more resilient.
-How testing solutions use Salesforces metadata to build tests is a fundamental engineering choice that affects not only maintenance, but successful adoption by a key testing demographic in the low-code world.
+Testing solutions using Salesforce metadata to build tests is a fundamental engineering choice that affects maintenance and successful adoption by a critical testing demographic in the low-code world.

-3. How citizen testers are key to accelerating test automation
+3. How citizen testers are vital to accelerating test automation

-One of the biggest benefits of the low-code revolution is the tremendous expansion of potential coders and testers.
-Enter the citizen tester, who might be a user, a business analyst, or subject matter expert.
+One of the most significant benefits of the low-code revolution is the tremendous expansion of potential coders and testers.
+Enter the citizen tester, who might be a user, a business analyst, or a subject matter expert.
 The common characteristic of citizen testers is they are not test coding experts.
 Citizen testers are on the rise to fill workforce gaps and need tools geared toward their success.
-That means a short learning curve (days not months), intuitive test building (clicks not code), highly automated ultra-reliable test creation, built-in reusability, and scalability.
-These tools should cater to the citizen tester while at the same time speed up test building and maintenance for the code-savvy test engineer (the same way low-code development empowered more developers and made application development faster for pro coders).
+That means a short learning curve (days, not months), intuitive test building (clicks, not code), highly automated ultra-reliable test creation, built-in reusability, and scalability.
+These tools should cater to the citizen tester while simultaneously speeding up test building and maintenance for the code-savvy test engineer (the same way low-code development empowered more developers and made application development faster for pro-coders).

 4. How to make quality visibility a strategic advantage

-Without testing and a clear picture of quality, low-code development platforms can enable risk creation (untested business critical software) at a prodigious rate.
-QA teams need a test management platform that will help them collect, organize, and analyze data throughout the software development lifecycle, add detail and speed to feedback loops, and create a shared view of quality across the business – a “quality hub.”
-A Salesforce quality hub should support multiple user types and easy customization and integration, and should also take advantage of Salesforce applications and infrastructure.
+Without testing and a clear picture of quality, low-code development platforms can enable risk creation (untested business-critical software) at a prodigious rate.
+QA teams need a test management platform to help them collect, organize, and analyze data throughout the software development lifecycle, add detail and speed to feedback loops, and create a shared view of quality across the business – a “quality hub.”
+A Salesforce quality hub should support multiple user types, easy customization, and integration, and take advantage of Salesforce applications and infrastructure.
 The outcome of a well-executed Salesforce quality hub is organization-wide quality visibility and teams that can rapidly and confidently make decisions for every release, drive continuous improvement, and keep customers happy.

 5. What to look for in a Salesforce testing provider

-With numerous providers on the market, it can be difficult to identify the testing solution that best meets your team’s needs.
+With numerous providers on the market, it can be challenging to identify the testing solution that best meets your team’s needs.
 Here are some key Salesforce testing features to help narrow the field: